JULY 22 - AUG 2ND, 2024. LOULÉ, portugal

 A series of friendly household brushes Isi brushes explores the construction of the traditional esparto table brush, playing with proportion and scale.
 Using the hairs of the brush and the wrap of the braided handle as graphic elements, each brush has character: a grandparent, child, or household pet.

-The Pieces are made by order by artisans and/or students.
+The Pieces are made to order by artisans and/or students.

 For orders please contact us - info@passaaofuturo.com - and we will put you in touch with the teams.